Before assuming business growth is the answer, a little research can save you from working hard for no additional profitability.

 The only way to know is to know your marginal profit per widget.
 Otherwise, you are guessing or blindly running on instinct.
 Pricing decisions require this analysis.
-I’ve developed a free price change analysis template you can download to estimate your profit changes.
+My pricing analysis article goes into this in more detail.

 Sales staff are painfully aware of the deals they are losing and reducing the price seems like the easy solution.
 They may not be aware of the loss in revenue on all existing deals by lowering the price and may not know the marginal costs.
 You have to run the numbers.

 You also want to model the growth’s effects on your compensation to sales staff and referral sources.
 This compensation is often based on production and not profit.
 Your average profit per unit will drop by any promotional price cuts and you’re paying much more in total commissions because sales are up.

 Growth can also cause operating inefficiencies to go unaddressed.
 Growing more revenue is more inspiring than cutting costs.
 Cutting costs causes stress and arguments.
 Inefficiencies then build up over time.
 Many people finally deal with the inefficiencies during a recession when it’s hard to make the cost savings fast enough.

 Sales promotions can often be demoralizing to employees that aren’t commissioned.
 Sales staff are working hard but they feel like it’s worth it when they receive their commission check.
 “Best year ever” they’ll say.